Belgian GP: Lewis Hamilton claims 'money talks' after two laps before final red flag

 By James Galloway

+But FIA race director Michael Masi has said there was a belief that the race could start, while F1 president Stefano Domenicali insisted there was no commercial element to the decisions made.

-On an unprecedented day for the sport amid amid relentless rain at the Spa-Francorchamps circuit, FIA Race Control attempted to start the race twice either side of a near-three hour delay.
+On an unprecedented day for the sport amid relentless rain at the Spa-Francorchamps circuit, FIA Race Control attempted to start the race twice either side of a near-three-hour delay.

 Hamilton took issue with the second attempt to start the race.

-Two laps were completed behind the Safety Car before the red flag was thrown again, with the laps completed enough for the race result to be called and half points awarded to the top 10.
+Two full laps were completed behind the Safety Car before the red flag was thrown again, with those laps sufficient to satisfy the requirement in the regulations to award half points to the top-10 finishers.

 With no actual racing taking place, Hamilton was classified in the order he qualified, third, with Red Bull title rival Max Verstappen winning the race after taking pole on Saturday.